indico/indico/DEVELOPMENT.md

 When writing/changing models or alembic revisions, run `python bin/maintenance/update_backrefs.py` to keep comments about relationship backrefs in sync and `python bin/utils/db_diff.py` to compare the models against your current database both to ensure your alembic revision is correct and that your own database is up to date.

+## Updating Python dependencies
+We use [pip-tools](https://github.com/jazzband/pip-tools) to manage our requirements.txt files.
+To update the pinned dependencies, use `pip-compile -U` for regular dependencies and then `pip-compile -U requirements.dev.in` for dev dependencies.
+Afterwards, check the diff for the requirements.txt files and consult each package's changelog for important changes in case of direct dependencies that aren't just patch releases.
+Once that's done, you MUST install Indico with `pip install -e '.[dev]'` and ensure nothing is broken (depending on what changed, make sure to test affected parts manually).